 - Goal setting: Goals can be an empowering method of measuring trader growth and play an important role in building confidence.
 Setting realistic periodic goals based on performance and outcome is essential to accurately measuring the relative success of a trading operation.

 - Developing trading rules: A set of clear-cut, probability-based trading rules is an important part of defining the dialogue between trader and market.
 For instance, rules governing trade entry and exit, time of day in which to trade and length of the trading session give the marketplace defined limits.
 During volatile periods, a detailed set of trading rules can serve as a point of reference and provide much-needed context to the chaos.

 - Implementing a money-management strategy: As stated earlier, money management is a key aspect of profitability.
 A comprehensive money-management strategy relates risk to reward and clearly defines the exact cost of a losing trade and the gain of a winning trade.
 Proper money management reduces the anxiety surrounding the currency transfer involved in a given trade and puts the financial impact in perspective.

-Attention given to these three areas can successfully mitigate many of the problems associated with emotional trading and minimise the negative impacts of fear and greed.
+Attention given to these three areas can successfully mitigate many of the problems associated with emotional trading and minimize the negative impacts of fear and greed.

 Trading Psychology: Summary